Advanced GTO

 Giving Up on Bluffs with Blockers

-A good example of this is when we hold a very strong draw on a board and bet the flop and the turn, only to get called on both streets.
+A clear example is when you hold a strong draw, bet the flop and the turn, and get called on both streets.

 Giving Up on Bluffs with Blockers